Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 3. The platform modifies the data as requested
 4. The data provider is notified about the update of their data.

 These steps are enumerated in the sequence diagram below.

-Note that in step 1, the <kbd>Notification Service</kbd> calls the <kbd>Log Service</kbd> to log the operation.
-That means that a relevant operation happened inside the DPC, and therefore should be logged.
-In step 3, the <kbd>Platform Core</kbd> calls an API of the DPC to create the data modification log.
-In this case, a relevant operation happened outside the DPC, but as the DPC should know it, it is informed by the <kbd>Platform Core</kbd>.
+> **A note on logs:** Events that are relevant to the DPC can happen inside and outside the DPC.
+For example, consider a grant authorization flow: As the data involved is managed via the DPC (grant requests, approvals, revocations, etc.), all logs concerning the grant authorization flow can be created internally (e.g., <kbd>Grant Service</kbd> calls the <kbd>Log Service</kbd> whenever necessary).
+When it comes to modification of personal data, this happens outside the DPC: the <kbd>Platform Core</kbd> is responsible for storing data providers' personal data.
+Therefore, in these cases, the <kbd>Platform Core</kbd> must inform the DPC via its <kbd>API</kbd> component.

 ![sequence diagram 1](images/sequence-diagram_1_create-data-modification-request.svg)